farism/elm-factory/README.md

-# elm-factory.io
+# elmfactory.io

-This is the React App that powers https://elm-factory.io
+This is the React App that powers https://elmfactory.io

 ### To run

-* You'll need to have [git](https://git-scm.com/) and [node](https://nodejs.org/en/) installed in your system.
+* You'll need to have [git](https://git-scm.com/) and [node](https://nodejs.org/en/) installed on your system.

 ```
 git clone https://github.com/farism/elm-factory.io.git